-During the Reinvestment Period, the Sub-Fund's portfolio ESG score may or may not be greater than that of its investment universe.
+During the reinvestment period-(which starts after the end of the Portfolio Construction Phase and ends at the Sub-Fund's Maturity Date), the Sub-Fund's portfolio ESG score may or may not be greater than that of its investment universe.
 In any case, the Sub-Fund will not invest in G-rated securities (utilising Amundi's ESG rating methodology).
 Securities which are downgraded to F- (utilising Amundi's ESG rating methodology) may be kept until the Sub-Fund's Maturity Date.
-The Reinvestment Period is the period following the portfolio construction phase of the Sub-Fund during which a new instrument can be added to the Sub-Fund's portfolio, as a result of available cash or when we decide to switch some positions due to risk constraints, market movements, liability management.

-The Sub-Fund may invest in Money Market Instruments for treasury purposes and/or in case of unfavourable market conditions and Credit Institution Deposits in order to achieve its investment goals and/or for treasury purposes and/or in case of unfavourable market conditions denominated in Euro, GBP and US dollar.
+The Sub-Fund may invest in Money Market Instruments for treasury purposes and/or in case of unfavourable market conditions and Credit Institution Deposits for treasury purposes and/or in case of unfavourable market conditions denominated in Euro, GBP and US dollar.